Weâ€™re Ready When You Are: Far Niente and Nickel & Nickel are Open For Tastings. Learn more

 Beatty Ranch is comprised of rocky, red soils from the Aiken series and has a northern and southern exposure.

 Located atop Howell Mountain, Beatty Ranch typically gets to enjoy the warmth of the sun when summer fog lines the valley floor.
 While the fruit ripens easily, we must wait for mature tannins to emerge.
-The red, rocky soils are ideal to produce moderate-sized vines, and this vineyard is comprised of four different clones that each provide a unique flavor profile to the overall wine.
+The red, rocky soils are ideal for producing moderate- sized vines, and this vineyard is comprised of four different clones that each provide a unique flavor profile to the overall wine.

 100% Cabernet Sauvignon